MMNetworks/myproxy/README.md

 Configuration is stored in a YAML file and can be supplied with a -c argument

 logging:    setting for proxy logging.
 Default stdout and info level
 pac:        setting for pac file.
 Reading from URL or FILE.
+Supports a proxy of PAC file is behind a proxy.
 proxy:      settings fro upstream proxy.
 List of supported authentication methods in order of preference
             LocalBasicUser and LocalBasicHash is used to authenticate to this proxy.
 Hash is created by createPwHash